-Monitoring today puts far too much burden on DevOps - requiring too much time and skill to build and maintain complex dashboards and fragile alert rules.
-Fortunately unassisted machine learning can be used to autonomously detect and find the root cause of critical incidents.
-Please read about it below, or try our free Autonomous Monitoring Platform now and start auto-detecting incidents in less than 5 minutes.
+Monitoring today puts far too much burden on DevOps and developers.
+These teams spend countless hours staring at dashboards, hunting through logs, and maintaining fragile alert rules.
+Fortunately, unsupervised machine learning can be applied to logs and metrics to autonomously detect and find the root cause of critical incidents.
+Read more below, or start using our Autonomous Monitoring Platform for free - it takes less than 2 minutes to get started.

 Monitoring today is extremely human driven.
-The only thing we’ve automated with monitoring to date is the ability to watch for metrics and events that send us alerts when something goes wrong.
-Everything else: deploying collectors, building parsing rules, configuring dashboards and alerts, and troubleshooting and resolving incidents, requires a lot of manual effort from expert operators that intuitively know and understand the system being monitored.
+The only thing we’ve automated with monitoring to date is the ability to alert on rules that watch for specific metrics and events that occur when something known goes wrong.
+Everything else - building parsing rules, configuring and maintaining dashboards and alerts, and troubleshooting incidents - requires a lot of manual effort from expert operators that intuitively know and understand the system being monitored.

 Today’s monitoring tools need to be told what to look for